top of page

 BREE NICHOLS

 Off the stage, Bree Nichols is a scholar and innovator in community opera advocacy, where her performance expertise informs her leadership in shaping the next generation of musicians.
 She is founder and former general director of Stafford Opera Troupe in her hometown of Stafford, Virginia; there she created the Summer Opera Program offering free training and performance opportunities to young singers.
 Bree holds a Master of Music degree from University of Georgia and a Doctor of Musical Arts degree from University of North Texas.
-Her dissertation, culminating in the creation of an anthology of Czech opera arias with corresponding research, translations, and phonetic transcriptions, has galvanized her continuing performance and study of Czech opera and art song in the U.S. and abroad.
+Her dissertation, culminating in the creation of an anthology of Czech opera arias with corresponding research, translations, and phonetic transcriptions, galvanized her continuing performance and study of Czech opera and art song in the U.S. and abroad.
+Following her Fulbright research in the Czech Republic, Bree's notes on Czech diction were published in the 2023 Bärenreiter Urtext edition of Dvořák's Rusalka.

 BIOGRAPHY